DeepLabCut/DeepLabCut-Workshop-Materials/summer_course2020.md

 - **WATCH:** There are a lot os docs... where to begin: [Video Tutorial!](https://www.youtube.com/watch?v=A9qZidI7tL8)

-### **Module 1: getting started on your own data**
+### **Module 1: getting started on data**

-What you need: any videos where you can see the animals/objects, etc.
+**What you need:** any videos where you can see the animals/objects, etc.
 You can use our demo videos, grab some from the internet, or use whatever older data you have.
 Any camera, color/monchrome, etc will work.
 Find diverse videos, and label what you want to track well :)
+- IF YOU ARE PART OF THE COURSE: you will be contributing to the DLC Model Zoo :smile:

 :purple_heart: **NOTE:** if you want to contribute back to community-science, please get in touch with us as we have a LOT of data we want to label to be able to share back with everyone; So, if you want to help sign up here (labeling can be on data we provide or possibly yours): https://forms.gle/KRtdKKYB57ZkaBwH7 :purple_heart: